elbarry42/Born2beroot/README.md

 Through this project, you learn how to:

-✅ Install and manage a Linux server
+✅ Install and manage a Linux server <br>
-✅ Configure encrypted storage with LVM
+✅ Configure encrypted storage with LVM <br>
-✅ Apply strict security and password policies
+✅ Apply strict security and password policies <br>
-✅ Harden sudo and SSH access
+✅ Harden sudo and SSH access <br>
-✅ Use firewalls (UFW / firewalld)
+✅ Use firewalls (UFW / firewalld) <br>
-✅ Write automated Bash scripts
+✅ Write automated Bash scripts <br>
-✅ Understand SELinux/AppArmor basics
+✅ Understand SELinux/AppArmor basics <br>
 ✅ Work like a real system administrator

 ---